 This Redevelopment Plan designates Zones 1 and 2 of the Project Area as shown on Map 2 within the Bayview Hunters Point Redevelopment Project Area B. The Agency's Redevelopment Plan for the elimination of blight, increased affordable housing and economic development in Zone 2 are set forth below.
 To the extent that the Agency has delegated land use authority in Zone 2 to the Planning Department by a Delegation Agreement then in effect, references below to actions or determinations by the Agency may be undertaken by the Planning Department or Planning Commission.
-The Agency's Redevelopment Plan for the elimination of blight, increased affordable housing and economic development of 4.
+The Agency's Redevelopment Plan for the elimination of blight, increased affordable housing and economic development in Zone 1 is described in Section 4.